-1) A detailed recall management plan or protocol, which includes mock recalls.
-This will ensure that an actual recall event is handled with the best interests of your customers and your company in mind.
+- A detailed recall management plan or protocol, which includes mock recalls, will ensure that an actual recall event is handled with the best interests of your customers and your company in mind.

-9) Product disposition should be managed by a reverse logistics facility equipped with an automated processing system.
-Product destruction must be handled in a cost effective and regulatory-compliant manner.
+- Product disposition should be managed by a reverse logistics facility equipped with an automated processing system.
+Product destruction must be handled in a cost effective and regulatory compliant manner.

 Inmar’s recall and regulatory compliance experts help companies comply with FSMA laws regarding recall process planning.
 Inmar also provides recall execution services, whether a recall is voluntary or government mandated.

 Richard Sieg is Regulatory Counsel and Manager, EPA/DOT issues for reverse distribution operations for Inmar.
-He has extensive experience working on hazardous waste and solid waste issues as counsel and in industry.
+He has extensive experience working of hazardous waste and solid waste issues as counsel and in industry.